CalmNguyen/api-retail-e-commerce/README.md

 🗄️ Database Initialization Guide

 Before running the application, you must set up the database.
+Pre-Step: go to appsetting.json and update to your connection string

 ✅ 1.
 Run Database Migrations (RECOMMENDED)